juji/lucidlines/doc/databank.md

 ```

 ::: warning
-Data storage is typically handled automatically by LucidLines.
+Data storage is typically handled automatically by LucidLines, when `serverPort` option is used.
 The DataBank API is primarily intended for advanced users who need direct access to the data layer.
-Most applications won't need to interact with DataBank directly.
+Most users won't need to interact with DataBank directly.
 :::

 ## `addData(type, data)`

 Adds data to the DataBank storage.
+This is done internally by the internal library `node-stream.ts`.
+Users typically don't use this.

 #### Parameters